I’m Ready to Buy a Great Home in Victoria. Where Do I Start?

-So, you’ve thought about buying a home and are starting your home search in Victoria.
+So, you’re ready to buy a home in Victoria.
 That’s great news!

 You sit down at your computer, open up your browser, and think to yourself: